 Grilled Asparagus with Mango, Olives and Capers: Tapas Style

-- 3 cloves garlic, crushed Add to list
+- 6 cloves garlic, 3 crushed and 3 minced, divided Add to list

 - 18 asparagus spears, tough ends trimmed Add to list

 - 12 slices rustic bread, such as Ciabatta or baguette Add to list

 - Salt and pepper, to taste Add to list

 - 1 teaspoon fresh thyme leaves Add to list